 Start by Becoming a Praying Parent Helping your child to become a faithful Christ-follower begins with YOU, the parent.
 Parents are called to impress God's commandments on their children (Deuteronomy 6:6-7), but the only way for them to do this effectively is if they immerse themselves in Scripture and rely on God's strength and Spirit to guide them.
 Because of this, I will be sharing a collection of prayer topics from The Daily Grace Co.'s Gospel Conversation set to help you learn how to share the gospel with your child and lead him/her according to the ways of the Lord.

-This week's prayer is based on Acts 5:29B.
+This week's prayer is based on the familiar passage, Deuteronomy 6:5.
 Set aside some time each day to read and meditate on this verse.
 At the end of each quiet time, lead your child to answer the following questions: